-The Indian Railways (IR) is the world's largest railway system under single management and the largest employer in the world with approx. 1.3 million employees.
-India's as well as Asia's first train steamed off from Mumbai (erstwhile Bombay) to Thane on April 16th, 1853 covering a distance of 34 kms.
-India's railway network grew rapidly to encompass a pan-Indian network of almost 40 000 kms.
+The Indian Railways (IR) is the world's largest railway system under single management and the largest employer in the world with approx. 1.23 million employees.
+India's as well as Asia's first passenger train steamed off from Bori Bunder, Bombay (Mumbai) to Thane on 16 April, 1853 covering a distance of 33 km in 1 h 15 min.
+The train comprised of 14 carriages and was hauled by three steam locomotives.
+India's railway network grew rapidly to encompass a pan-Indian network of almost 40 000 km.
 India and Japan have signed an agreement for the construction of a Shinkansen type highspeed rail corridor between Mumbai and Ahmedabad.
 This is one of seven corridors currently under consideration for highspeed train service.

 Average Speed km/h (incl. stops)

 |Scheduled Travel Time|

 |Howrah (Kolkata)||Mumbai CST||Duronto Express||4xweekly||nonstop||1974||

 |Mumbai Central||New Delhi||Rajdhani||Daily||5||1388||

 |Kolkata Sealdah||New Delhi||Rajdhani||Daily||6||1473||

 |New Delhi||Agra Cantt.||Bhopal Shatabdi||Daily||1||195||